DominiqueMaciejewski/PositiveER/README.md

 ## Folder: Scripts

 Note: The overall `R` script with all analyses is in the main folder.
 The file `2023_7_18_Rcode_PositiveER.R` contains the code.
 The file `2023_7_18_Rcode_PositiveER.html` contains the knitted document including the results.

 In the folder scripts, you can find the Mplus scripts (.inp files) plus the associated output (.out files).

 The subfolders are structured according to our research questions.
-Note that rresearch question 1a was answered using descriptive statistics in R.
-Research questions 1b-2b were answered using DSEM Models run in Mplus via R with the package `r MplusAutomation`.
+Note that rresearch question 1a was answered using descriptive statistics in R. Research questions 1b-2b were answered using DSEM Models run in Mplus via R with the package `MplusAutomation`.

 | Subfolder | Description research question                                                                                                    |
 |-----------|-------------------------------------------------------------|